LosVocelos/EWRWC/README.md

 ### PCB (EWRWC Add-on)

-i previously called the board a Pi-Zero-Header (that's why the files are called that way).
+I previously called the board a Pi-Zero-Header (that's why the files are called that way).
 But that name didn't grasp the functionality well, so I decided to call it EWRWC Add-on (I wanted to call it the HAT, but by board doesn't meet all requirements to be called that way).

 List of parts used in the Add-on board: